-As a natural soap maker I’m always on the look-out for ways to color my batches using flowers, herbs, roots, and spices.
+As a natural soap maker, I’m always on the look-out for ways to color my batches using flowers, herbs, roots, and spices.
 One spice that’s caught my eye is turmeric — a bright yellow spice made from the dried and powdered turmeric root.
 Unfortunately, many of the turmeric soap recipes that I’ve come across have results that are more neutral in shade.
 A shame really since turmeric is such a vibrant color.

 I’ve done some experimentation though and have found a way to get a much brighter color.
-Depending on how much spice you use, you can achieve natural soap colors ranging from a pale pinky-yellow to a deep burnt orange.
+Depending on how much turmeric you use, you can achieve natural soap colors ranging from a pale pinky-yellow to deep burnt orange.
 It also adds a beautiful speckled effect to your soap although the amount of speckle can be controlled.

 Turmeric Soap Making Oils

-This recipe uses a mixture of oils that are combined to compliment turmeric’s color and to create a great bar of soap.
+This recipe uses a mixture of oils that are combined to complement turmeric’s color and to create a great bar of soap.
 Coconut oil gives fluffy lather, olive oil for conditioning and castor oil and sunflower oil for stabilizing the lather.
 Cocoa butter and shea butter add hardness to the bars and a creamy texture.

 My recipe uses oils that are either light or yellow in color.
 Considering this, I’d recommend that you use a light olive oil for this recipe.
 It may be called ‘Pomace’ oil or you might find it under ‘Light olive oil’.
 Extra virgin olive oil is not only more expensive, but its darker color could affect the color of your soap.

 Essential oils can also affect the color of your soap.
-In this recipe I use a light colored lemongrass essential oil that pairs beautifully with the soap color.
+In this recipe, I use a light-colored lemongrass essential oil that pairs beautifully with the soap color.
 Some essential oils are much darker so consider this when you use turmeric for naturally coloring soap.